- What Causes My Locally Stored Videos to Stutter and Glitch During Playback?

 - Type Wallpaper in the search bar and select “Choose background, slideshow, or solid color as your background mode” from the results.

-- Launch the browser and click the menu button (the three vertical dots).
+- Launch the browser and click the three vertical dots.

-- Try playing your videos now and see if the problem persists.
-If it does, repeat the above steps to undo the change you made.
+- Restart the browser and play the video if the problem has been resolved.
+If it does, repeat the above steps to undo your change.

 - Launch the browser and open a new tab.

 - Press “Ctrl + Shift + Delete.”
 This will lead you straight to the “Clear browsing data” page.

 - Choose “All time” as the time range and then mark the checkbox for the listed entries.

 After you’ve completed the above steps, update WideVineCDM.
 Here’s how to do it:

 - Press the “Windows + R” to open the Run dialog box.